-Nigeria’s crude oil production hovers around 2.5 - 2.7 million barrels per day, making it the largest oil producing country in Nigeria and 6th in the world.
+Nigeria’s crude oil production hovers around 2.5 - 2.7 million barrels per day, making it the largest oil producing country in Africa and 6th in the world.
 This impressive figure is produced mostly by the Niger Delta region which makes up only 7.5% of the total land area of the country.

 There are about 9 oil producing states that can be said to be harnessing their oil deposit.
 Out of these, Akwa Ibom, Delta, Rivers and Bayelsa account for 90.1% of the oil produced, making them the top producers of oil in the country.
 Aside these states, the other states include Ondo, Lagos, Edo, Imo and Abia.
 Oil had also been discovered in other states and region but due to low or lack of production, they wouldn’t be discussed here.